50 Cent: Personal life

+Family and relationships

 On October 13, 1996, Jackson's girlfriend, Shaniqua Tompkins, gave birth to son Marquise.
 Tompkins later sued Jackson for $50 million in 2009, saying he promised to take care of her for life.
-The suit, with 15 causes of action, was dismissed by a judge who called it "an unfortunate tale of a love relationship gone sour."
-The two have bickered for years, and have even taken their feud to social media many times.
+The suit, with 15 causes of action, was dismissed by a judge who called it "an unfortunate tale of a love relationship gone sour".
+The two have had an ongoing dispute for years, and have even taken their feud to social media many times.

-Marquise's birth changed Jackson's outlook on life: "When my son came into my life, my priorities changed, because I wanted to have the relationship with him that I didn't have with my father".
+Marquise's birth changed Jackson's outlook on life: "When my son came into my life, my priorities changed, because I wanted to have the relationship with him that I didn't have with my father."
 He credited his son for inspiring his career and being the "motivation to go in a different direction".
 Despite this, the two have endured a fractured relationship that began when Jackson and Tompkins separated in 2008.
 Their feud has been taken to social media numerous times, including in 2020 when Jackson disclosed that he "used to" love his son.
-Jackson has a tattooed "Marquise" with an axe on his right biceps ("The axe is 'cause I'm a warrior.
+Jackson has a tattoo "Marquise" with an axe on his right biceps ("The axe is 'cause I'm a warrior.
 I don't want him to be one, though"), and has "50", "Southside" and "Cold World" on his back: "I'm a product of that environment.
 It's on my back, though, so it's all behind me".

+In 2003, Jackson briefly dated actress Vivica A. Fox.
+He broke up with her eight months later.

 Jackson dated model Daphne Joy and had his second son, Sire Jackson, with her, on September 1, 2012.
 At the age of two years, Sire modeled for Kidz Safe, a headphone brand for kids, earning $700,000 through his contract.

+In 2024, on a post on Instagram to promote his Cognac brand, Jackson stated that he had been practicing celibacy.
+Jackson stated: "My new idea is so big, I don't have time to be distracted I'm practicing abstinence, I have been meditating and focusing on my goals."
+Jackson further clarified his stance during an appearance on The Late Show with Stephen Colbert, stating, "Listen, when you calm down you can focus....I've been good to me."
+In the same interview, Jackson also opened up about his decision to not marry, stating that, "I'm safe.
+I'm not a happy hostage.
+I'm here.
+I'm free.
+I made some mistakes, just not that one....I want someone I can love in my life too, just not right now, I'm fine."